Girl Shot While Shielding Young Relatives in Las Vegas Walmart Parking Lot Receives Medal for Heroism

 Aaliyah Inghram was with her mother, 18-month-old brother and 15-month-old cousin on May 8 when two men started shooting at each other.

-“My first reaction was to get out, her’s was to jump on her baby brother,” Aaliyah’s mother Samantha Tygret told KVVU.
+“My first reaction was to get out, hers was to jump on her baby brother,” Aaliyah’s mother Samantha Tygret told KVVU.
 “She jumped on his car seat when I told her to get on the ground.
 If she hadn’t done that a bullet would have hit him in the midsection.”

 The 10-year-old threw herself over the two car seats her brother and cousin were sitting in and was struck in the back by a bullet.